big13rob69/Quantum-Cybernetic-Chaos-Hybrid-Encryption-Engine-QC-CH-EE-/README.md

 SPHINCS+: This hash-based signature is selected when long-term, provable security is the paramount concern.
 Though larger and slower, its conservative, stateless design is a bulwark against any future cryptanalytic breakthroughs.

 The Unhackable Core: A Fusion of Chaos and Entropy
-At the heart of the QC-CH-EE system lies a key generation process with no single point of failure.
+At the heart of the QCCHEE system lies a key generation process with no single point of failure.
 It forgoes static key storage and instead creates a volatile, unpredictable cryptographic key from a quasi-random entropy pool.
 This pool is generated using two layers of uncompromising randomness:

 Chaotic Entropy: Derived from unpredictable, real-world physical sources such as quantum noise and chaotic attractors (e.g., the Lorenz or Logistic map), this ensures the key's absolute unpredictability.
 This key is then XORed with the plaintext and undergoes a multi-layer transformation using nonlinear diffusion and permutation to fully obfuscate the ciphertext.